A relative Nadel-type vanishing theorem: Introduction

-However, one of the limitations of Theorem \ref{t11} is that $L$ should be big.
-It is then asked to generalise it.
-One direction is to consider the line bundle $L$ possessing weaker positivity, which is fully studied by \cite{Cao14,Eno93,Mat14,Mat15a,Mat15b,Mat18,Wu17,Wu22}.
-Another direction should be the relative case.
-See \cite{Laz04b}, Generalisations 9.1.22 and 11.2.15, for example.
-In this paper, we will provide a relative version of the Nadel-type vanishing theorem.
+Note that when $\kappa(L,f)=l$, we will say that $L$ is $f$-big.
+It is then asked to generalize Theorem \ref{t11} for $L$ possessing weaker positivity.
+There are several results in this aspect, such as \cite{Mat18}, Theorem 1.2 and \cite{Mat22}, Theorem 1.7.
+In this paper, we will also provide a relative version of the Nadel-type vanishing theorem.
 Before stating the main result, we should fix some notations and conventions first.

-Throughout this paper, unless otherwise stated, $f:X\rightarrow Y$ is a proper, locally K\"{a}hler morphism from a complex manifold $X$ to a reduced, irreducible analytic space $Y$.
-(Remember that $f$ is locally K\"{a}hler if $f^{-1}(U)$ is a K\"{a}hler space for any relatively compact, open subset $U$ of $Y$.)
-Every connected component of $X$ is mapped surjectively to $Y$. $X^{o}$ is a Zariski open subset of $X$, and $(E,h)$ is a tame, Nakano semi-positive vector bundle over $X^{o}$.
-Let $i:X^{o}\rightarrow X$ be the natural embedding, and define

-It is a coherent sheaf on $X$ by \cite{ShZ21}, Proposition 2.9.
-In the end, we denote by $l$ the dimension of a general fibre of $f$.
+Throughout this paper, a fibration $f:X\rightarrow Y$ between analytic spaces refers to a proper, surjective morphism with connected fibers.
+Moreover, $f$ is said to be K\"{a}hler if $f^{-1}(U)$ is a K\"{a}hler space for any relatively compact, open subset $U$ of $Y$.
+In the end, we denote by $l$ the dimension of a general fiber of $f$.
 Then the main theorem is as follows.